AsceticMonk/3D-Touch-Study-Notes/README.md

 # 3D Touch Study Notes

 A collection of developmental information on 3D Touch introduced by Apple.
-3D Touch is only available on iPhone 6s and iPhone 6s Plus running iOS 9.
+3D Touch is available since iOS 9 running on iPhone 6s, 6s Plus or later.

 ## Home Screen Quick Actions